-Bob: Yeah.
-I was so frustrated.
+Bob: Yeah, I was so frustrated.
 What was the problem?

-Bob: Anyway, so what I finally realized God broke through one time, and He helped me to see that by His design, marriage is a team sport.
-And when you’re on the same team, you either both win or you both lose.
-There is no such thing as a win-lose outcome in marriage ever.
-It’s purely an illusion from the pit of hell, because if anybody – I mean, I asked my son once in a conversation I had with him because we were- we were locking horns on something and I overcame him, and he surrendered to me.
-And then I saw that I just destroyed him emotionally.
-And what I realized was that- that God helped me to see how to how to rectify that.
+Bob: (laughs) Come on and work, right.
+Anyway, so what I- what I finally realized, God broke through one time and he helped me to see that, by his design, marriage is a team sport, and when you’re on the t- same team, you either both win or you both lose.
+There is no such thing as a win-lose outcome in marriage, ever.
+It’s purely an illusion from the pit of hell because if anybody… I mean, I asked my son once in a conversation I had with him ’cause we were- we were locking horns on something and I overcame him and he surrendered to me, and then I saw that I just destroyed him emotionally.
+And what I realized was that- that God helped me to see how to rectify that.
 I went up to him and I said, “Hey, son.”
 He was playing little league baseball at the time.
 He was 13.
-I said- he played with a kid named Chucky.
-And I said, “Is there ever a time when you win and Chucky loses?”
-He said, “No.” I said, “How about Chucky wins and you lose?”
+I said- he played with a kid named Chuckie, and I said, “Is there ever a time when you win and Chuckie loses?”
+He said, “No.” I said, “How about Chuckie wins and you lose?”
 He said, “No.” I said, “How come?”
 He said, “Dad, we’re on the same team.”
 I said, “Exactly, son.
-I lost in that interact with you because I’m your teammate, not your adversary.”
+I lost in that interaction with you because I’m your teammate, not your adversary.”

-Bob: Now, I might have been right that there was no way humanly possible, but we serve a God who is devoted to unity.
-And if we get out of His way – I mean, He lives in a perfect triune unified relationship.
-If we get out of His way, He will miraculously at times take us to a situation we both feel great about.
-It might not be what either one of you imagined you’d settle for at the beginning.
-But He will not leave a couple in disunity if we will allow Him to take over and have His way with us.
-And I set back at times and went, “How the heck did You pull that off?”
+Bob: Now, I might have been right that there was no way humanly possible, but we serve a God who is devoted to unity and if we get out of his way, I mean, he lives in a perfect triune, unified relationship.
+If we get out of his way, he will miraculously at times, take us to a situation we both feel great about.
+It might not be what either one of you imagined you’d settle for at the beginning, but he will not leave a couple in disunity, if we will allow him to take over and have his way with us, and I set back at times and went, “How the heck did you pull that off?”

 Jim: And they’re feeling a little, um, maybe distant now.
-They’re – “What do I do?
-Tell them what they can do today to improve where they’re at.
+They’re, what do I do?
+Tell them what they can do today, to improve where they’re at.

 Jim: He’s always for you.

 Greg: He is and we’re for you.
 And we have amazing counselors.
-We have Bob and his clinical team with- within the Hope Restored program.
-That there’s options as you begin to go, “Whoa.
-Yeah.
-I’ve bought into this one and I’ve bought into this one.”
-Well, get the book and you can begin to really start to study and understand and reread going, “Oh, my goodness.
-The – the light bulb is coming off.
-The – the veil has been lifted.
+We have Bob and his clinical team with- within the Hope Restored program, that there’s options.
+As you begin to go, “Whoa, yeah, I’ve bought into this one and I’ve bought into this one.”
+Well, get the book and you can begin to really start to study and understand and reread, going oh my goodness, the- the light bulb is coming off, the veil has been lifted.
 And you can start to make slow steps.
-The worst question you can ever ask is “How do I have a better marriage?”
-Because it takes two.
-The best question is “God, how can I be a better husband?
+The worst question you can ever ask is, how do I have a better marriage? ’cause it takes two.
+The best question is, God, how can I be a better husband?
 How can I be a better wife?
-What is within my control?”
+What is in my control?
 And that’s really what we’re laying out for you in the book.
 We’re giving you simple ways that you can make some adjustments, that you can make some different choices that will begin to make a difference.
-You have such amazing influence on your marriage and sometimes all it is, is some awareness and then, “Okay, so what do I do about that?”
+You have such amazing influence on your marriage and sometimes, all it is, is some awareness and then, okay, so what do I do about that?
 And that’s exactly what we’ve given you within this book.